patbarron/u1100/tools/README.md

 this program - all you can do with it is look at it.
 But sometimes, that's all you need to do...
 It is impossible to over-emphasize exactly how much of an ugly, brute-force hack this tool is.
 But it works.

+**platform-sizes** - A very simple tool to just print out the size (in bytes) of various primitive data structures on the emulation host platform.
+This could potentially be extended later to print out sizes of the emulator's own data structures, but for right now we just need to be able to look at the sizes of primitives.